RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/The-Server-User-Interface/Logging-and-the-Request-Log-Viewer.md

-﻿Web Connection can log each incoming request at varying levels of log detail and the Server Status Form includes button to start a Request Log Viewer to review.
+Web Connection can log each incoming request at varying levels of log detail and the Server Status Form includes button to start a Request Log Viewer to review.

 ## Logging Modes
 Web Connection logging can capture full request and response data in maximum log mode.
 There are options for no logging at all to logging the entire request and response.